Kevin Johnson (basketball player): 2008

-2012 election
+2012

 Johnson announced he would run for reelection for Mayor of Sacramento on September 14, 2011.
 Election day was June 5, 2012.
 Johnson was challenged by three individuals: Jonathan Michael Rewers, Leonard Padilla, and Richard Jones.
 Since Johnson received a majority of the vote (more than 50% of the vote), no run-off was required.
 Johnson raised at least $841,394 in his reelection bid and spent $500,000 of that on the race.

 Johnson was endorsed by Sacramento City Council members Angelique Ashby (Vice Mayor), Steve Cohn, and Jay Schenirer.
 Johnson also received support from the Sacramento Police Officers Association, the Sacramento Area Firefighters Local 522, and the Sacramento Metro Chamber along with California Senate pro Tem President Darrell Steinberg, Governor Jerry Brown, and Senator Dianne Feinstein.